hybridsynchaadl/hybridsynchaadl.github.io/models/WaterTank/watertank.md

 # Networked Water Tank Systems

 This benchmark model represents the networked water tank benchmark.
-Each water tank component communicates its amount of water to the next water tank component and sets its power power.
+Each water tank component sends its amount of water to the next water tank component and sets its power power.
 The goal of these models is for all water tank to maintain the amount of water larger than certain amounts.

 ## Download
 You can download the benchmark model: [WaterTank.zip](../watertank.zip)